Violet Tunicate

 Controlling abundance

-During a survey in September 2007, violet tunicate was discovered in Belleoram, Fortune Bay (NL).
+During a survey in September 2007, Violet Tunicate was discovered in Belleoram, Fortune Bay in Newfoundland.
 This is a concern to the aquaculture industry in Newfoundland.
 However, this species has not yet been found in local mussel farms.
-Fortunately its distribution appears to be restricted to Belleoram where it is being found on wharf structures, ship hulls, plastic surfaces, rocks, and wild mussels.
+Fortunately, its distribution appears to be restricted to Belleoram where it is being found on:

 In 2008-2009, Fisheries and Oceans Canada worked with Memorial University of Newfoundland to test various mitigation methods in Belleoram.
 This included wrapping wharf pilings and covering affected rocks and structures with plastic.
-While this killed many violet tunicate, they eventually came back and resettled in large numbers on and around the treated surfaces.
+While this killed many Violet Tunicates, they eventually came back and resettled in large numbers on and around the treated surfaces.
 As of 2010, other methods of prevention and control are being tested, including the introduction by Fisheries and Oceans Canada of sea urchins to the Belleoram wharf.
-Sea urchin eat violate tunicate and the department is studying whether the sea urchins will control the population through predation.
+Sea urchin eat Violate Tunicate and the department is studying whether the sea urchins will control the population through predation.

 For further information